jboulanger/dna-movement-sufolobus/README.md

 ```bash
 python dnasufo.py process --root $ROOTDIR --dst $DSTDIR --index 0
 ```
-- Use a slurm script to process all files on a HPC:
+- Use a slurm script to process all files on a HPC (please adjust the folders in the script):
 ```bash
 sbatch -a 0-239 script/run.sh
 ```